michaelchughes/michaelchughes.com/content/pages/Join.md

 Join my research team at Tufts CS!
 Become part of the growing and energetic [Tufts ML Research Group](https://www.cs.tufts.edu/research/ml/).

-In Fall-Winter 2019-2020, I am actively recruiting:
+In Fall-Winter 2020-2021, I am actively recruiting:

-* 1 **postdoc** for an exiting funded project on time-series analysis [Job Ad / Application Instructions](https://groups.google.com/d/msg/ml-news/DWI0sZtSBpU/p3wrL682BAAJ)
+* 1 **postdoc** for an exiting funded project on open-world AI and novelty accomodation
-* 1-2 **new Ph.D. students** to join in Spring or Fall 2020
+* Up to 1 **new Ph.D. student** to join in Fall 2021 (exceptionally qualified students please apply!)
-* current undergrad and masters students
+* Current undergrad and masters students

 Keep reading below for the skills I'm looking for, some possible high-level project ideas, etc.